 If done well, branded content can do wonders for brands/advertisers.
-It can increase the brand recall value by 59 percentage.
+It can increase the brand recall value by 59 percent.
 Due to its effectiveness, branded content is not a small-time game either.
 Publishers like BuzzFeed, The New York Times, The Wall Street Journal, and Bloomberg charge a minimum of $100,000 for branded deals.

 Allocate some resources from your sales team to find sponsorship deals to run branded content.
-Have an ‘Advertise with us’ page on your site so that brands can contact you directly.
+Have an ‘Advertise with us’ page on your site so brands can contact you directly.
 Observe the sites in your niche, and see who is sponsoring branded content on them to find your potential clients.

 Also, observe the programmatic ads on your site and try to approach the advertising brands directly.
-Google Ad Manager reports have dimensions like Advertiser, Advertiser domains, Advertiser verticals, Brands that can help you zero down the advertisers to contact.
+Google Ad Manager reports have dimensions like Advertiser, Advertiser domains, Advertiser verticals, and Brands that can help you zero down the advertisers to contact.

 What can you offer in your subscriptions?
-Exclusive content, ad-free experience, podcasts access, newsletters, premium resources, the list is endless.
+Exclusive content, ad-free experience, podcast access, newsletters, premium resources, the list is endless.
 Paid content is valued highly among the audience.
 The average revenue per user (ARPU) is seven times more with paid subscriptions when compared with advertising.

 You can serve the ‘Acceptable Ads’ to Adblock users once whitelisted by the committee.
-But remember that a minority of Adblock users have opted to block every kind of ad; no ads will be delivered to such users no matter if they are acceptable or not.
+But remember that a minority of Adblock users have opted to block every kind of ad; no ads will be delivered to such users, whether acceptable or not.

-Similar to the Acceptable Ads Committee, there’s Coalition of Better Ads, a much more respected consortium in the industry that works for user experience on the web.
+Similar to the Acceptable Ads Committee, there’s the Coalition of Better Ads, a much more respected consortium in the industry that works for user experience on the web.
 The Coalition of Better Ads gives us the Better Ads Standards.
-Chrome’s inbuilt adblocker can block the ads on your site if you do not adhere to the Better Ads Standards.
+Chrome’s inbuilt ad blocker can block the ads on your site if you do not adhere to the Better Ads Standards.
 So, stick to the standards to avoid getting blocked by Chrome.

 Server-Side Ad Insertion

-We have mentioned this earlier, and we are suggesting it again because it is the best, simple, and most straightforward approach to deal with ad blockers.
+We have mentioned this earlier, and we are suggesting it again because it is the best, simple, and most straightforward approach to dealing with ad blockers.
 Whenever users with adblockers reach your site, you ask them to either turn off the ad blocker or whitelist your site in it.
 You can also choose to educate the user about the importance of ads for the open web.
-There are solutions like Blockthrough, Uponit, Blockadblock, etc. to help you with it.
+There are solutions like Blockthrough, Uponit, Blockadblock, etc., to help you with it.